yuvalmGS/gigaspaces-wiki-jekyll/xap97/administration-and-monitoring-api-security.markdown

 weight: 300
 ---

-{% summary %}Applying security to Admin API operations{% endsummary %}
+{% summary %} {% endsummary %}

-# Overview
+The Admin API provides a way to administer and monitor all on XAP services and components using a simple API.
+The API, amongst others, provides the ability to operate on the currently running GigaSpaces Agents, XAP Managers, XAP Containers, Lookup Services, Processing Units and Spaces.

 {% refer %}[Administration and Monitoring API](./administration-and-monitoring-api.html){% endrefer %}
-The Admin API provides a way to administer and monitor all on GigaSpaces services and components using a simple API.
-The API, amongst others, provides the ability to operate on the currently running GigaSpaces Agents, GigaSpaces Managers, GigaSpaces Containers, Lookup Services, Processing Units and Spaces.

 # Constructing the Admin instance